foureyes/csci-ua.0480-spring2021-034/final-project.markdown

 ### Due Date __4/13 at 11pm__ - Milestone 2 - Completed Schema, Initial Deployment, "Proof of Concept" First Form and Refinement or Start of Research Topics (20 points)

-1. your server and port name can be accessed through a link in a forum post for milestone #2
+You can deploy your application on any platform you choose, but we have space and resources on Courant's servers, so I have detailed instructions for that deploy process below.
+In the past, students have also chosen Heroku with MongoDB Atlas.
+I have links to relevant docs at the end of of these milestone instructions.

-2. attempt to deploy your code to Courant's servers by following [instructions](homework/deploy.html)
+#### Regardless of where you deploy:

-3. <span class="warning">use [this form to submit your deployed site](https://forms.gle/tN4C8tfhEVHcfMXc6)</span>
+1. <span class="warning">use [this form to submit your deployed site](https://forms.gle/tN4C8tfhEVHcfMXc6)</span>
-4. your submission won't be graded unless the form above is sent with urls to your deployed site
+2. your submission won't be graded unless the form above is sent with urls to your deployed site
-5. your deployed site should contain the following progress:
+3. your deployed site should contain the following progress:
     * __one working form (that is not login or registration)__
         * ...that should allow data to be modified or deleted
         * the results of submitting this form should be apparent/viewable